dattaprasad-r-ekavade/finloom/README.md

 bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Visit
+[http://localhost:3000/db-test](http://localhost:3000/db-test) to confirm that the application can
+connect to the database specified by the `DATABASE_URL` environment variable.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.